 The Group is committed to taking advantage of opportunities in this area, as set forth in the 2022-2024 Strategic Plan guideline "Health and Life Cycle Focus".
 During the three-year Plan period, Unipol evolved its Life & Health offer from a life-cycle perspective, proposing insurance solutions and assistance services designed to meet specific needs arising in the various stages of life.
 In particular, the offer dedicated to individuals "UniSalute al tuo fianco", created in synergy with UniSalute and purchasable at Group Agencies, was designed to adapt to the needs of Policyholders, and provides three solutions intended for different segments of the population: Young people, suitable for students or those entering the workforce for the first time, including far from home; Parents, with specific health services for parents and useful assistance and management services for children; Seniors, for those over 60, also for cases of non-self-sufficiency, with many specific useful services available on the SiSalute Up App.
-This is a broad and integrated approach between typical insurance solutions and innovative assistance services.
-UniSalute's offer, which can be purchased online on the unisalute.it website, also provides solutions that meet the emerging needs of the population thanks to the "UniSalute Per Te" formula.
+This is a broad and integrated approach between typical insurance solutions that meet the emerging needs of the population thanks to the "UniSalute Per Te" formula.
 Users can quickly and intuitively build their own personalised health coverage, by answering a few simple questions, and thus obtain tailor-made solutions.
 Among the solutions that can be combined with the basic policy, the following are aimed at segments of the population with specific needs: